auravila/DataScience-Capstone/README.md

 And a termination **bandit policy** defined as follow: policy = BanditPolicy(slack_factor=0.30,evaluation_interval=1,delay_evaluation=5)

-Runs to be be terminated where Bandit rule not met. i.e. If slack factor 30% on every fifth execution then terminate.
+Runs to be terminated where Bandit rule not met. i.e. If slack factor 30% on every fifth execution then terminate.
 (30% was use based on the output of the first experimental run)

 ### Parameter Sampling (part 1):